PascalBod/espidf-udp/README.md

 In order to be able to send a message to another task, a task must know the queue of the other task.
 In the current implementation, in order to keep it very simple, all queues are globally accessible.

 A specific task, the *supervisor* task, is in charge of ensuring application consistency.
 It receives error messages from other tasks when these ones encounter unrecoverable errors, so that it can act on other tasks accordingly.

+In these sample applications, the supervisor task is kept very simple: it does not try to act on errors.

 <a name="aaMessageProtocol"></a>